Why use a Learning Management System (LMS)?

 students have the freedom to choose which learning times are best for them

 Not only does it improve the learning experience of users, an LMS can reach more users who might not be able to access a rigid, classroom-based course.
-Many interested students who would find a time-specific or face-to-face course inaccessible, such as those living in different time zones or with disabilities, could now join your community of learners.
+Many interested students who would find a time-specific or face-to-face course inaccessible, such as those living in different time zones or with disabilities, would now be given the opportunity to join your community of learners.

 Offering low cost training via an LMS to a wider learner base also opens up the potential for increasing your customer base for any other forms of training that your organisation offers.